Grenfell Tower fire

 On 14 June 2017, a high-rise fire broke out in the 24-storey Grenfell Tower block of flats in North Kensington, West London, England, at 00:54 BST and burned for 60 hours.
-Seventy people died at the scene and two people died later in hospital, with more than 70 injured and 223 escaping.
+A total of 70 people died at the scene and two other people died later in hospital, with more than 70 injured and 223 escaping.
 It was the deadliest structural fire in the United Kingdom since the 1988 Piper Alpha oil-platform disaster and the worst UK residential fire since the Blitz of World War II.

-The fire was started by an electrical fault in a refrigerator on the fourth floor.
-(Note: This article uses the post-renovation floor numbering scheme, except where noted.)
-As Grenfell was an existing building originally built in concrete to varying tolerances, gaps around window openings following window installation were irregular and these were filled with combustible foam insulation to maintain air-tightness by contractors.
-This foam insulation around window jambs acted as a conduit into the rainscreen cavity, which was faced with 150 mm combustible polyisocyanurate rigid board insulation and clad in aluminium composite panels, which included a 2 mm highly combustible polyethylene filler to bond each panel face together.
-As is typical in rainscreen cladding systems, a ventilated cavity between the insulation board and rear of the cladding panel existed; however, cavity barriers to the line of each flat were found to be inadequately installed, or not suitable for the intended configuration, and this exacerbated the rapid and uncontrolled spread of fire, both vertically and horizontally, to the tower.
+It also became the deadliest single residential building fire in modern European history.

 The fire was declared a major incident, with more than 250 London Fire Brigade firefighters and 70 fire engines from stations across Greater London involved in efforts to control it and rescue residents.
-More than 100 London Ambulance Service crews on at least 20 ambulances attended, joined by specialist paramedics from the Ambulance Service's Hazardous Area Response Team.
-The Metropolitan Police and London's Air Ambulance also assisted the rescue effort.
+More than 100 London Ambulance Service crews on at least 20 ambulances attended, joined by specialist paramedics from the Hazardous Area Response Team.
+The Metropolitan Police and London's Air Ambulance also assisted.